 Although the Orlando Urbanized Area was able to maintain its attainment status under the 75 PPB standard, it was at the maximum 3-year average allowed by the revised standard.
 If the area had exceeded the standard, EPA would then require the development of a State Implementation Plan (SIP) and an emissions projection and reduction schedule for the area.
 Under these regulations, it would have to be demonstrated that the area's transportation plans and transportation improvement program would result in emissions levels consistent with the reduction schedule.
 If not, federal highway funding could be sanctioned as has been done in other urban areas around the US.
 Since emissions originate with non-highway vehicles as well as highway vehicles, especially for non-highway vehicles such as off-road vehicles, aircraft, water craft and lawn and garden equipment, MetroPlan Orlando has previously contracted with the University of Central Florida (UCF) to develop an updated inventory of NOX and VOC emissions (the pollutants leading to the formation of ozone) for both stationary and mobile sources, including those non-highway vehicles listed above.
 The last update was done in 2002.
-The Emissions Inventory Update looks at both volatile organic compounds (VOC) and nitrogen oxides (NOx) as the precursor pollutants that combine in the presence of sunlight to form ozone.
+Staff has since used this information to develop projections of future emissions based upon MetroPlan Orlando's Year 2025 Long Range Transportation Plan and its expected environmental impacts, and will do so for the new Year 2030 Long Range Transportation Plan adopted in August 2009.
+The Emissions Inventory Update will look at both volatile organic compounds (VOC) and nitrogen oxides (NOx) as the precursor pollutants that combine in the presence of sunlight to form ozone.